 Building a Sign-Up Form

 Most web applications today require users to create a new account, so let’s build a sign-up form in Elm.
 It will be a good exercise to see how the Elm Architecture holds up when our application isn’t just a simple counter.
-It’ll also give us an opportunity to learn how to style our app using different techniques including using an external CSS framework.
+It’ll also give us an opportunity to learn how to style our app using different techniques including an external CSS framework.
 Here’s how the sign-up form will look after we’re done implementing it.

 When building a new app, we often don’t know where to start.
 One approach is to define the model first, write some view code to present that model to the user, and figure out what messages the user can send to our app.
 We can then use those messages to transform the current model into a new one.
 This is exactly the approach we took in the Model View Update - Part 1 section when we built a simple counter app.
 We’ll use the same approach here too.